Women in Pakistani politics: Analysis & Statistics

 There is a huge gender gap in terms of voters according to the data released by the Election Commission of Pakistan revealing that there are 64 million males (55%), 51 million females (45%) and (0.002%) transgender voters in Pakistan.

-According to the Inter-Parliamentary Union ranking, Pakistan ranks 100th in the list of 190 countries in terms of representation of women.
-Pakistan is ranked at 93 among 153 countries in women’s political empowerment where 20.2% of women are legislators, whereas 12% of women are appointed at ministerial positions, according to the Global Gender Gap Report 2020.
+As of April 1, 2026, the Inter-Parliamentary Union ranks Pakistan 111th in the list of 180 countries in terms of representation of women.
+Pakistan is ranked at 93 among 153 countries in women's political empowerment where 20.2% of women are legislators, whereas 12% of women are appointed at ministerial positions, according to the Global Gender Gap Report 2020.

 According to CSOs alternative report submitted to UN's CEDAW Committee, gender ratios of Cabinet members at the national and provincial levels are: Federal 6:36, Punjab 2:43, Sindh 2:18, while there is no representation of women in cabinets in Balochistan and Khyber Pakhtunkhwa.
 Women chair 2 out of 34 standing committees of the National assembly and 10 out of 50 Senate Committees.
 The gender ratio among Parliamentary Secretaries is 14:36.
 Provincial ratios of Standing Committee Chairs are: Balochistan 6:12, KP 3:31, Punjab 10:14, Sindh 2:17.

-According to a study on Gender Audit of Women’s Political Representation in the Legislative Assemblies in the South Asian countries, Nepal has 32.7% women in the parliament, followed by Afghanistan 27.3% Bangladesh 20.6%, Pakistan 20.2%, Bhutan 14.9%, India 12.6%, Sri Lanka 5.3% and Maldives 4.7%.
-The highest ratio of women’s representation in the National Assembly of Pakistan was around 22 percent between 2008 and 2013.
-However, it is around 19 percent in current legislative assemblies, and no woman has representation in the cabinets of Khyber Pakhtunkhwa and Balochistan.
+According to a study on Gender Audit of Women's Political Representation in the Legislative Assemblies in the South Asian countries, Nepal has 32.7% women in the parliament, followed by Afghanistan 27.3% Bangladesh 20.6%, Pakistan 20.2%, Bhutan 14.9%, India 12.6%, Sri Lanka 5.3% and Maldives 4.7%.
+The highest ratio of women's representation in the National Assembly of Pakistan was around 22 percent between 2008 and 2013.
+However, it was only 19 percent in the studies's legislative assemblies, and no woman has representation in the cabinets of Khyber Pakhtunkhwa and Balochistan.